 On 28 July 2021, the FCA announced a new consultation on its proposal to introduce a continuing obligation in the Listing Rules requiring in scope UK and overseas companies to make annual disclosures as to whether they meet specific board and executive management gender and ethnicity targets set by the FCA.
 This will be on a “comply or explain” basis.
 This consultation, therefore, builds on existing initiatives to improve board diversity for the largest UK companies instigated as a result of the Hampton Alexander Review and the Parker Review.

 In addition, the FCA also announced that it is proposing to amend the corporate governance rules within the FCA’s Disclosure Guidance and Transparency Rules (DTRs) to indicate that existing reporting requirements on board diversity policies should apply to the remuneration, audit and nominations committees and is seeking views on whether this should consider wider diversity characteristics such as sexual orientation, disability and socio-economic backgrounds.
 This is in order to enhance market integrity, by encouraging increased transparency, but also to provide better data for companies and investors to assess their progress in D&I initiatives.

-In this article we set out a practical view of the likely impact of these proposals on in-scope companies and relevant stakeholders.
+In this Law-Now we set out a practical view of the likely impact of these proposals on in-scope companies and relevant stakeholders.